 May be able to say 1 to 3 simple words.

 - Recognizes the names of common items in their surroundings.

 Raises their arms when they want to be carried, shakes their head to say ‘no’, or points at objects that they want.

-With time, your child begins to develop his or her personality at this time.
+One of the social child development milestones that will develop over time is your child’s personality.
 So, you will see your child develop preferences or favorites over certain things.
 He or she might have a favorite toy or story they like more than others.
 This can also include people and your child will be mostly attached to you, their parents.
 Furthermore, this can cause fear and anxiety from your child if you leave them in the company of strangers.1 In this stage, it's a balancing act between the desire and wariness to interact with new people, places, and things.

 Here are some key child development milestones to take note of for emotional and social development:1,6

 Original: "With time, your child begins to develop his or her personality at this time"

 Tries to get the attention of others by repeating sounds or actions.

 Likes looking at picture books, and being read to.
 They may even hand their parents books to read to them.